Inspire, Motivate, Elevate

 The CDT Technologist designation was created in order to develop a strategy for the globalization of the CDT credential.
 CDTs who have documented proof of graduation from an ADA-accredited dental technology program and have met the following education and experience criteria would be classified as a "Technologist", which shows that they have formal education in all areas of dental laboratory technology.

-The "Technologist" designation is different from the "Master CDT" who has passed the required CDT examinations in five of six specialties.
+The "Technologist" designation is different from the "Master CDT" who has passed the required CDT examinations in five of seven specialties.

 Any CDT that has received the Technologist designation will be recognized with a certificate and will be eligible to use the technologist designation after their CDT credential (i.e. CDT, TE).